Rights groups condemn Azerbaijan over Internet defamation bill

 Inspired in part by the Arab Spring uprisings in the Middle East and North Africa, some opponents have used social media to organise street protests, many of which are swiftly dispersed.

-Parliament on Tuesday passed amendments imposing fines of up to 1,000 manats (820 pounds) and prison terms of up to three years for anyone convicted of online defamation.
+Parliament on Tuesday passed amendments imposing fines of up to 1,000 manats ($1,250) and prison terms of up to three years for anyone convicted of online defamation.
 Existing law does not cover defamation committed on the Internet.

 The legislation is expected to be signed by President Ilham Aliyev, who has been accused by rights groups of suppressing dissent, curtailing freedoms and clamping down on media since he succeeded his father in 2003.